IMAGINARY/con-espressione-ui/midi-input-device/circuit-python/README.md

 You may need to adjust this with respect to your board and configuration.

 Note: Version 7.x of CircuitPython does not support custom naming of USB devices (it seems a planned feature for v8.x: adafruit/circuitpython#6247).
 To connect the USB MIDI slider with other applications, you may need to look up the device name from your system information.

+## Debugging

+The device outputs diagnostic messages to the serial console offered by your board.